karenmkrtumyan7/Mansory-Grid/README.md

 1. **Image Rendering Optimization**: The project uses `react-blurhash` to optimize image rendering.
 This ensures users see a blurred version of the image while the full image is loading, providing a smooth experience, especially when dealing with many images.

-2. **State Management and Routing**: Initially, I implemented the `photoDetails` component as a modal to maintain the grid state.
-However, the task required using `react-router`, so I refactored it into a separate page to meet the specifications.
+2. **State Management and Routing**: Initially, I implemented the `PhotoDetails` component as a modal to maintain the grid state.
+However, the task required using `react-router-dom`, so I refactored it into a separate page to meet the specifications.

 ---